[Experiments & Analysis] Evaluating the Feasibility of Sampling-Based Techniques for Training Multilayer Perceptrons: Preliminaries

-\tightsubsection{Taxonomy of Sampling-Based Techniques} The computation bottleneck in the training of a DNN is matrix multiplication, in form of a $(1\times n)$ to $(n \times n)$ vector-matrix product for SGD.
+The computation bottleneck in the training of a DNN is matrix multiplication, in form of a $(1\times n)$ to $(n \times n)$ vector-matrix product for SGD.
 Sampling-based approaches seek to speed up this operation by skipping a large portion of the scalar operations.
 SGD is a noisy algorithm by nature.
 As such, it is more tolerant of small amounts of noise \citep{precisionMM}, allowing for approximation.
-At a high level, these approaches fall in two categories, as shown in Figure~\ref{fig:approachesTree}.
+At a high level, these approaches fall in two categories, as shown below:

 \stitle{\cOne{}} The approaches in this category select a small subset of nodes in each layer during each feedforward--backpropagation step, and update the values of only those nodes.
-From Figure~\ref{fig:NN-Arch}, recall that each column $W^k_{:,j}$ corresponds to the node $n^k_{j}$ in layer $k$, while each cell $W^k_{i,j}$ in that column represent the weight of the edge from $n^{k-1}_{i}$ to $n^k_{j}$.
-As a result, these approaches can be viewed as \emph{selecting a small subset of the columns} of $W^k$ (e.g., highlighted columns in Figure~\ref{fig:matrix}) and conducting the inner product only for those.
+In Figure~\ref{fig:matrix}, each column $W^k_{:,j}$ corresponds to the node $n^k_{j}$ in layer $k$, while each cell $W^k_{i,j}$ in that column represents the weight of the edge from $n^{k-1}_{i}$ to $n^k_{j}$.
+As a result, these approaches can be viewed as \emph{selecting a small subset of the columns} of $W^k$ (e.g., the highlighted columns) and conducting the inner product only for those.

 \stitle{\cTwo{}} Instead of selecting a subset of columns and computing the exact inner-product for them, the alternative is to select all columns but compute the inner-product approximately for them by \emph{selecting a small subset of rows} of $W^k$ (e.g., highlighted rows in Figure~\ref{fig:matrix}).
 That is, instead of computing the sum for all $n$ scalars in an inner-product, to \emph{estimate} the sum by sampling a small number of scalars.